bmeviauac01/datadriven/docs/en/lecture-notes/adonet/index.md

 ...
 var command = new SqlCommand();
 command.Connection = connection;
-// setting command.Connection it not enecessary if we use the connection to instantiate
+// setting command.Connection is not necessary if we use the connection to instantiate
 // the command as: command = connection.CreateCommand()
 command.CommandType = CommandType.StoredProcedure;
 command.CommandText = "SalesByCategory"; // name of the stored procedure